xmos/sw_usb_audio/doc/rst/prog_modification.rst

    button presses, for example.

 #.
 Implement the DSP on this core.
 This needs to be synchronous (i.e. for every sample received from the ``XUA_AudioHub()``,
-   a sample needs to be outputted back).
+   a sample needs to be output back).